jpuli/pqvp/README.md

 ## RFI Requirements
-The README.md file should also make reference to the following:

 **Requirement A: Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted;**